 4. Don’t waste money on needless upgrades

-If you’re going to invest money into costly upgrades, make sure that the additions or updates you make have a high return on investment.
-It doesn’t make sense to install new granite countertops if you stand to break even or even lose money on the sale.
+If you’re going to spend money on costly upgrades, make sure that the changes you make have a high return on investment.
+It doesn’t make sense to install new granite countertops, for example, if you only stand to break even or even lose money on them.
+Plus, these improvements may not be necessary to sell your home for top dollar, particularly if inventory levels are low in your area.

 In general, updates to the kitchen and bathrooms provide the highest return on investment.
 If you have old cabinetry, you might be able to simply replace the doors and hardware for an updated look.
 For example, you can swap out those standard-issue kitchen cabinet doors for modern, Shaker-style doors in a weekend without breaking the bank.